amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 > - [Reset a user's password using Azure Active Directory](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-users-reset-password-azure-portal)
 > - [Assign licenses to users by group membership in Azure Active Directory](https://learn.microsoft.com/en-us/azure/active-directory/enterprise-users/licensing-groups-assign)

-#### Configure phishing-resistant MFA
+#### Choose a strong authentication method for administrators
-The script `MLZ-Create-NamedAdminAccounts` automatically enables the phishing-resisitant methods FIDO2 and CBA for all users.
+The `Configure-AADTenantBaseline.ps1` script automatically enables the phishing-resisitant methods FIDO2 and CBA for all users.

 > 💡 **Recommendations**: Only use phishing-resistant passwordless authentication methods for administration.
 Review the authenticator options available in Azure AD from the list below:
 > - **Bad:** SMS or TwoWayPhone